yaydede/yaydede/_pages/about.md

 {% include base_path %}

-## Data-rich human communication

-As a cognitive scientist and data scientist, I take a data-rich approach to understanding how people work together, bond together, and fight together.
-To do that, I combine a variety of data sources from the lab and the real world to create a converging picture of the many ways in which our language, movement, decisions, and emotions change during social contact.
+As a cognitive scientist and data scientist, I take a **data-rich approach** to understanding **how people collaborate, bond, and fight**.
+To do that, I weave together a **variety of data sources from the lab and the real world** for a converging tapestry of the many ways in which our language, movement, decisions, and emotions change during social contact.
 Understanding how context
----including conversational goals, social connections, and physical spaces--- shape our emerging behaviors is a primary goal of my research, embedded within rich traditions of dynamical and ecological perspectives on human behavior and cognition broadly.
+---including conversational goals, social connections, and physical spaces--- shape our emerging behaviors is a primary goal of my research, embedded within **rich traditions of dynamical and ecological perspectives** on human behavior and cognition broadly.

-I'm also interested in developing methods to quantify social interaction, promoting open science research and education, and creating opportunities for cognitive scientists and psychologists who are interested in big data and data science.
+I'm also interested in **developing methods** to quantify social interaction, promoting **open science** research and education, and creating opportunities for cognitive scientists and psychologists who are interested in **big data, naturally occurring data, and data science**.

 ## About me